 Level 7 and 8

-Qualifications at this level are usually help by senior management or subject matter experts.
-They usually involve an element of thought leadership and how to contribute to the overall development of the profession or topic.
+Qualifications at this level are usually helped by senior management or subject matter experts.
+They usually involve an element of thought leadership and contribution to the overall development of the profession or topic.
 They will often also include competences such as leadership skills, separate from technical knowledge.

 For some sectors, competence at this level is also a requirement.
 For example, there is the expectation that qualifications for those in policing at Inspector rank or above are sat at level 7.